-22.1 Officers who meet the educational requirements specified hereinafter will receive one percent (1%) incentive increase in wages for the possession of 90 credits or Associates of Arts Degree/Associates of Science and an incentive increase of two percent (2%) increase for a

-Bachelor of Arts or equivalent degrees.
-There will be a cap of five percent (5%) on the total of longevity and education pay which an Officer may receive.
+22.1 Officers who meet the educational requirements specified hereinafter will receive one percent (1%) incentive increase in base wage for the possession of 90 credits or Associates of Arts Degree/Associates of Science and an incentive increase of two percent (2%) increase in the monthly base wage for a Bachelor of Arts or equivalent degrees.
+There will be a cap of eight percent (8%) on the total of monthly longevity, specialty and education pay which an Officer may receive on top of their base wage.